 - When you have freely provided your specific, informed, and unambiguous consent for Rotary to process your personal data for particular purposes

-- Where we agree to provide services to you, in order to set up and perform our contractual obligations to you and/or enforce our rights
+- Where we agree to provide services to you to set up and perform our contractual obligations to you and/or enforce our rights

-- Where we need to process and use your personal data in connection with our legitimate interests and need to be able to effectively manage and operate our global organization in a consistent manner across all territories.
+- Where we need to process and use your personal data in connection with our legitimate interests and need to effectively manage and operate our global organization consistently across all territories.
 We will always seek to pursue these legitimate interests in a way that does not unduly infringe on your legal rights and freedoms and, in particular, your right to privacy; and/or

-- Where we need to comply with a legal obligation or for the purpose of our being able to establish, exercise, or defend legal claims
+- Where we need to comply with a legal obligation or to establish, exercise, or defend legal claims

 - You have provided us with your explicit consent to use it

-- We have a legal obligation to process such data in accordance with EU Data Protection Law
+- We have a legal obligation to process this data in accordance with EU Data Protection Law

 - It is needed to protect your vital interests (or those of someone else), such as in a medical emergency

-- You have clearly chosen to publicize such information; or
+- You have clearly chosen to publicize this information; or

 - It is needed in connection with a legal claim that we have or may be subject to